How To Choose The Right Color Palette for Your Brand?

 • Food Industry: Restaurants often go for yellow, orange, and red, since these colors trigger appetite.
 Food brands wanting to promote wellbeing, nutrition, or organic products, might opt for green.
 Dessert or sweet brands often go for pink or blue.

 • Wellness and Health: Like we mentioned, most wellness brands go for blue, since the color denotes cleanliness, responsibility, and trustworthiness.
-Green is also a popular option, since it denotes nature and purity.
+Green is also a popular option, since it suggests nature and purity.
 Orange, meanwhile, is used by brands wanting to promote vitality or energy.

 • Tech: Tech brands also go for blue, since it also signifies efficiency, intelligence, and trust.
-Orange is also a popular option, portraying optimism and friendliness, as is purple, owing to its connection to creativity and quality.
+Orange can appear too, portraying optimism and friendliness, as is purple, owing to its connection to creativity and quality.
+Neutral colors like gray can work well for businesses with B2B clients.

 • Beauty and Fashion: Black is the most common choice for these industries, since it is associated with elegance and glamor.
 Warm colors like pink, orange, and red are also used to communicate excitement and confidence.